Scaling up vs scaling out

-A database is any collection of interrelated information that's stored and organized so that it's easier to manage and access.
-As new data and data types are being generated at a dizzying pace, it becomes a challenge to keep that data organized, accessible, and secure.
+A database is any collection of interrelated information that's stored and organised so that it's easier to manage and access.
+As new data and data types are being generated at a dizzying pace, it becomes a challenge to keep that data organised, accessible, and secure.
 Database management systems (DBMS)—which include a layer of management tools—are often used to handle huge volumes of data.

 New database types and technologies are constantly arising to adapt to the sheer volume and vast array of data generated from the cloud, mobile, social media, and big data.Learn more about databases

 NoSQL databases, often referred to as nonrelational or "not only" SQL, are a diverse set of database technologies that handle data storage and retrieval differently from a traditional, relational (SQL) database.